yasser-alghamdi/winterfell-collection/README.md

 ```

 ## Demo of Execution
-below are two animated GIFs to domenstrate a demo of execution and results data as the following:
+below is to domenstrate a demo of execution of Winterfell package as the following:

 **Run Winterfell Package**
 ![Run_Winterfell](https://github.com/yasser-alghamdi/winterfell/blob/master/winterfell.gif?raw=true)